Minimal generation of transitive permutation groups: The proof of Theorem

-Finally, the cases $2\le m\le 9$ are dealt with in Proposition \ref{SmallBlockProp} [Appendix B]. \end{proof} We conclude with the example mentioned in the introduction, which shows that the bound of Theorem \ref{TransTheorem} is of the right form. \begin{Example} Let $A$ be an elementary abelian group of order $2^{2k-1}$, and write $R$ for the radical of the group algebra $\mathbb{F}_{2}[A]$.
-Also, let $m=\lfloor (2k-1)(p-1)/2\rfloor$, and consider the $2$-group $G:=R^{m}\rtimes A$.
+We conclude with an example which shows that the bounds of Theorems \ref{TransTheorem} and \ref{TransOrderTheorem} are asymptotically best possible. \begin{Example} Let $A$ be an elementary abelian group of order $2^{2k-1}$, and write $R$ for the radical of the group algebra $\mathbb{F}_{2}[A]$.
+Consider the $2$-group $G:=R^{k-1}\rtimes A$.